 Morrison and Company is directed by Rule § 703.7(b)(1) to consider compliance by manufacturers with the provisions of Rule § 703.2(d), which requires that the warrantor take steps reasonably calculated to make consumers aware of BBB AUTO LINE at the time consumers experience warranty disputes.
-In this year's audit, Morrison and Company has noted under each manufacturer's section those areas for which the manufacturer has provided evidence of compliance.
+Morrison and Company has noted under each manufacturer's section those items for which the manufacturer has provided evidence of compliance.